History of the MISRC

-For nearly 50 years the MIS Research Center has helped industry professionals and academic researchers connect with one another in order to foster the creation and sharing of knowledge in the MIS field.
+For 50 years the MIS Research Center has helped industry professionals and academic researchers connect with one another in order to foster the creation and sharing of knowledge in the MIS field.

 Established in 1968

 The University of Minnesota's management information systems (MIS) academic program and the Management Information Systems Research Center (MISRC) were founded in 1968, making them among the first in the emerging field of management information systems.

 In the fall of 1967, University of Minnesota professors Gordon Davis, Gary Dickson, and Tom Hoffmann began planning for a formal program in the organizational use of computers in information systems.
 To help inform the curriculum and build the program, the professors sought the support of IS professionals in the business community.
 To facilitate this academic-industry link, the professors invited internationally select Minneapolis-St. Paul companies known for investing heavily in information systems to join the MIS Research Center.
 Twenty-one companies joined the MISRC as founding “Associate Companies” the following summer.

 As MISRC partners, Associate Companies were able to provide input on the direction of the University’s program, recruit its graduates, gain access to research outputs, and participate in training programs.

 From the beginning, representatives from the Associate Companies helped to select research and program topics.
 Representatives provided valuable perspectives to the academic researchers by reporting on changing industry conditions, needs, and trends.

 The first year of the MISRC featured lectures by nationally known speakers, including Alain Enthoven of Stanford University and James Emery of the University of Pennsylvania.
 In the years that followed, the speaker series evolved to become one of the core activities of the MISRC.

 First Director, a New Academic Journal, and Growth